eyedeekay/i2p.plugins.tor-manager/USAGE.md

   --search <term>    Search <term> with your default search engine.
   --setDefaultBrowser Set this app as the default browser.
   --first-startup    Run post-install actions before opening a new window.
   --kiosk            Start the browser in kiosk mode.
+  --disable-pinch    Disable touch-screen and touch-pad pinch gestures.
   --jsconsole        Open the Browser Console.
   --jsdebugger [<path>] Open the Browser Toolbox.
 Defaults to the local build
                      but can be overridden by a firefox path.